-Throughout the 2022-2023 school year, Wonderful College Prep Academy ("WCPA") has focused on improving inclusive practices and building the continuum of services in effort to increase academic growth for Students with Disabilities ("SWD").
-Currently, based on the California Dashboard, SWDs demonstrate abilities within the Very Low range of achievement in both English Language Arts ("ELA") and Mathematics during the 2021-2022 school year and has been identified an Additional Targeted Support & Improvement (ATSI) school as a result.
-As a means for improving these practices, there has been a significant increase in Special Education ("SPED") staff in order to implement co-teaching for our Delano Middle and High School students.
-Similarly, increased staffing allowed for the offer of services within the general education environment for our Delano Elementary students.
+Throughout the 2022-2023 school year, Wonderful College Prep Academy - Lost Hills ("WCPA") has focused on improving inclusive practices and building the continuum of services in effort to increase academic growth for Students with Disabilities ("SWD").
+Currently, based on the California Dashboard, students demonstrate abilities within the Low range of achievement in both English Language Arts ("ELA") and Mathematics during the 2021-2022 school year.
+There is no current Performance Level for SWDs, per the CA dashboard.
+As a means for improving best practices, there has been an increase in Special Education ("SPED") staff in order to implement co-teaching for our High School students and an increase of support within the general education environment for our Elementary and Middle School students.